 - Cash-out refinance – When the house is remortgaged in your name alone, you could take out up to 80% of the current home equity at the same time and use it to buy out your spouse.

 - Equivalent value – If you have other joint marital assets, you could trade off your share to complete a buyout.

-- Home equity loan alternative: Easyknock provides a better alternative to home equity loans, cash out refinancing, and HELOCs.
-Our sale-leaseback solution allows you to convert your home’s equity to cash by selling it to Easyknock.
+- Home equity loan alternative: Sale-leasebacks provides a better alternative to home equity loans, cash out refinancing, and HELOCs.
+Sale-leaseback solution allows you to convert your home’s equity to cash by selling it.
 From there, the spouse who wants to keep the house can lease it back for as long as they choose.